 All Wittenberg students may participate in a variety of choral and instrumental music ensembles, initial placement in which is determined by an interview or audition with the ensemble conductor.

 A total of four credits may be earned for successful participation in music ensemble and other production experience courses.

 Music majors and minors must fulfill their ensemble requirement in their designated programs.
 Chamber ensembles are formed when sufficient interest warrants.
-Ensembles are graded Pass/Fail.

-Participation in music ensemble/ensembles is required of all music majors every semester on campus in accord with the expectations published in the Music Student Handbook
+Participation in music ensemble/ensembles is required of all music majors every semester on campus in accord with the expectations published in the Music Student Handbook.